LiamJCates/Programming-Notes/Data Structures/Lists/List.md

 General List Operations
-Creation
-printList            O(n)    Traverse and print the contents of the list

 clear               O(1)    returns an empty list

 contains/find/search    O(n)    Traverse and returns the position of the first occurrence of an item;